UMAprotocol/UMIPs/UMIPs/umip-PLACEHOLDER.md

 ## Implementation

-The `OptimisticOracle` contract can be found [here](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/oracle/implementation/OptimisticOracle.sol).
+The `OptimisticOracle` contract implementation can be found [here](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/oracle/implementation/OptimisticOracle.sol).
 It has been audited.

 The following changes have been introduced since the last deployment:
 - [Upgrade from Solidity 0.6 to 0.8](https://github.com/UMAprotocol/protocol/commit/5db0d7178cd6a3c807db4586eeb22a16229e9213#diff-ddccb329354a2589ec298040dd90f48a74ddaa5129516804145af7e6b8ca6327)